 Good rental history as genuine savings

 In some circumstances it can be possible to use a clean rental ledger as an alternative source of ‘genuine savings’ without necessarily having to have saved the money.

-In cases where neither savings nor rental history is an option - you can still
+This is can be used for cases where neither savings nor rental history is an option.

 Deposit Gap Loan